jessedearing/exception_hub/README.md

 ExceptionHub will take your applications exceptions as they are thrown and will log them in Github issues.

+Currently this gem is in alpha and not ready for production use.

 ## Installation

 Add this line to your application's Gemfile: